What to do in Joshua Tree with Kids: 2-3 Day Itinerary

 Important things to know:

-- Most trails are listed as 30-60 minutes but take up to 2 hours with kids because they will want to climb every boulder 🙂
+- Most trails are listed as 30-60 minutes but take up to 2 hours with kids because they will want to climb every boulder, observe every insect, etc.

-- Two trails per day is the ideal pace for families with young kids
+- Two trails per day is the ideal pace for families with young kids.
+We actually only managed one trail in the mornings and spent the afternoons in the pool 🙂

 - Bring more water than expected, even in cooler months